 It’s designed to enhance the texture excellence of landscape features such as foliage, rocks, roads, bridges, buildings, and more.
 The most remarkable difference is a bump in contrast intensity, however, the overall excellence is leaps and bounds above vanilla Fallout 4.

-There’s no denying that the wasteland is a dangerous place to be caught with or without a weapon.
+There’s no denying that the wasteland is a perilous place to be caught with or without a weapon.
 However, there will come a time when you start to feel annoyed by the ever-present muzzle of your gun that obstructs the camera in first-person.
 Sure, you could always unequip your weapon until you need it, but that’d just be setting yourself up for failure.

-Instead, we recommend using one of two mods that serve a similar purpose.
+Instead, we recommend using one of two mods that serve a comparable purpose.
 The first is Lowered Weapons, which, you guessed it, lowers your weapon when it’s not being fired.
 The other option is the Classic Holstered Weapons System, which lets you visibly see weapons on your character while holstered.
 Since it functions on an engine-level, you’ll also be able to see what heat NPCs are packing.

 Once it’s installed, simply equip the handy body scanner, aim it at your NPC of choice, and save their biometric data to one of many slots.
 Back at your settlement, you can request the production machine to start making a synth in the same NPCs likeness.
 These synths won’t be hostile and are just as effective as any random settler you would recruit.